SidonTheTroll/cave-of-ordeals/English/main/4-the-rattrap.md

 # The Rattrap

 ## 1. From where did the peddler get the idea of the world being a rattrap?
-While thinking of his rattraps, the peddler was struck by the idea that the whole world was nothing but a big rattrap.
-It sets bait for people by offering riches, joys, shelter, food, heat and clothing in the same manner as a rattrap that offers cheese and pork.
-As soon as someone is tempted to touch the bait, it closes in on him, and then everything comes to an end.
+The peddler saw the world as a giant rattrap, offering temptations like riches and comforts.
+Once someone takes the bait, it closes in, bringing an end to everything.

 ## 2. Why was he amused by this idea?
-The peddler's life was sad and monotonous; walking laboriously from place to place and never experiencing kindness.
-So, during his gloomy ploddings, the idea became his favorite pastime.
-He was amused by how people let themselves be caught in the snare and how others keep circling the bait.
+The peddler's monotonous life lacked kindness, and during his travels, he amused himself with the idea of the world as a rattrap, watching people fall for the bait.

 ## 3. Did the peddler expect the kind of hospitality that he received from the crofter?
-The crofter served him porridge for supper and tobacco for his pipe.
-He also played a game of cards with him till bedtime.
-This hospitality was unexpected as people usually made sour faces when the peddler asked for shelter.
+The peddler didn't expect the crofter's kindness, as he was used to harsh and unkind treatment from others when seeking shelter or food.

 ## 4. Why was the crofter so talkative and friendly with the peddler?
 The crofter, lonely without a wife or child, was eager for company and generously shared his confidence, making him talkative and friendly with the peddler.

 ## 5. Why did he show the thirty kronor to the peddler?
-To assure the skeptical peddler, the crofter showed him the thirty kronor he had earned from supplying his cow's milk to the creamery.
+To reassure the peddler, the crofter showed him the thirty kronor he earned from his cow's milk.

 ## 6. Did the peddler respect the confidence reposed in him by the crofter?
-No, the peddler betrayed the crofter's trust by smashing the window, stealing the money, and then hanging the leather pouch back before leaving.
+The peddler betrayed the crofter by stealing the money and returning the pouch before leaving.

 ## 7. What made the peddler think that he had indeed fallen into a rattrap?
-Realizing he couldn't walk on the highway with stolen money, the peddler went into the woods.
-As he wandered endlessly, he understood he had fallen into the rattrap, fooled by the bait and now caught in it.
+Realizing the stolen money was a trap, the peddler wandered in the woods, caught by the bait.

 ## 8. Why did the ironmaster speak kindly to the peddler and invite him home?
-The ironmaster, in the dim light of the furnace, mistook the peddler for his old regimental comrade, Captain von Stahle.
-Addressing him as Nils Olof, he kindly invited the stranger to his home.
+In the dim light of the furnace, the ironmaster mistook the peddler for his old comrade, Captain von Stahle, and invited him home, calling him Nils Olof.

 ## 9. Why did the peddler decline the invitation?
-The peddler knew the ironmaster had mistaken him for his old regimental comrade and feared being caught with the stolen thirty kronor.
-Realizing it would be like entering the lion's den, he declined the invitation.
+The peddler, fearing discovery of the stolen money, knew the ironmaster had mistaken him for his comrade.
+Realizing it would be risky, he declined the invitation.

 ## 10. What made the peddler accept Edla Willmansson's invitation?
-Miss Edla Willmansson noticed the peddler's fear and compassionately assured him he could leave freely.
-Her kind manner convinced him to accept her invitation to stay over Christmas Eve.
+Miss Edla noticed the peddler's fear and kindly assured him he could leave.
+Her compassion convinced him to stay for Christmas Eve.

 ## 11. What doubts did Edla have about the peddler?
-When Edla lifted the peddler's hat, he jumped up in fright.
-Despite her kind expression and explanation of her visit, he remained anxious.
-His fear led her to suspect he was either a thief or an escaped prisoner.
+When Edla lifted the peddler's hat, he jumped in fear.
+Despite her kind expression and explanation, his anxiety made her suspect he was either a thief or an escaped prisoner.

 ## 12. When did the ironmaster realize his mistake?
-The next morning, the stranger was clean and well-dressed.
-The valet had bathed him, cut his hair, and shaved him.
-He was led to the dining room for breakfast, where the ironmaster saw him clearly in daylight.
-Realizing his mistake, the ironmaster threatened to call the Sheriff.
+The next morning, the peddler was clean and well-dressed after being bathed, shaved, and groomed.
+As the ironmaster saw him clearly in daylight, he realized his mistake and threatened to call the Sheriff.

 ## 13. How did the peddler define himself against not having revealed his true identity?
-The peddler clarified he had never pretended to be someone else and had only sought shelter as a poor trader.
-He assured them he had caused no harm and offered to put on his old clothes and leave peacefully.
+The peddler clarified he was just a poor trader seeking shelter, meant no harm, and offered to leave peacefully in his old clothes.

 ## 14. Why did Edla still entertain the peddler even after she knew the truth about him?
-Edla felt it would be wrong to send away someone they had invited and promised Christmas cheer.
-Despite learning the truth about the peddler, she decided to continue hosting him, wanting him to enjoy a day of peace with them.
+Edla felt it wrong to send away someone they had invited for Christmas cheer.
+Despite learning the truth, she decided to continue hosting him, wanting him to have a peaceful day.

 ## 15. Why was Edla happy to see the gift left by the peddler?
-Inside the gift package, Edla found a small rattrap with three wrinkled ten kronor notes and a letter addressed to her.
-The peddler, appreciative of her kindness, wanted to prevent her from facing embarrassment by returning what he had taken.
+Inside the gift package, Edla found a rattrap, three ten kronor notes, and a letter.
+The peddler, grateful for her kindness, wanted to spare her the embarrassment of returning what he had taken.

 ## 16. Why did the peddler sign himself as Captain von Stahle?
-Mistaken for Captain von Stahle, the peddler was warmly welcomed and treated with respect by the ironmaster, giving him a chance to redeem himself through honorable behavior.
+Mistaken for Captain von Stahle, the peddler was warmly welcomed by the ironmaster, receiving respect and a chance to redeem himself through honorable behavior.

 ## 17. How does the peddler interpret the acts of kindness and hospitality shown by the crofter, the ironmaster and his daughter?
-The peddler deceives the crofter by taking advantage of his loneliness for company.
-He aims to gain money from the ironmaster but is struck by the contrasting behaviors of the father and daughter.
-He is moved by Edla's kindness, care, and intervention on his behalf.
+The peddler deceives the crofter for company and seeks money from the ironmaster but is moved by Edla's kindness and care.

 ## 18. What are the instances in the story that show that the character of the ironmaster is different from that of his daughter?
-The ironmaster acts impulsively, mistaking the stranger for his old comrade in uncertain light and welcoming him warmly.
-However, upon seeing him clearly, he accuses him of dishonesty and threatens to involve the Sheriff.
-In contrast, his daughter is observant and suspects the stranger might be a thief or escaped prisoner.
-Despite this, she remains gentle, kind, and friendly towards him, continuing to treat him with care even after the mistaken identity is revealed.
+The ironmaster impulsively mistakes the stranger for an old comrade and warmly welcomes him.
+However, upon realizing the truth, he accuses him of deceit and threatens to call the Sheriff.
+In contrast, his daughter, though suspecting the stranger’s dishonesty, remains gentle and kind, treating him with care even after the misunderstanding is cleared.

 ## 19. What made the peddler finally change his ways?
-Edla Willmansson treated the peddler kindly, interceding for him and continuing to host him despite learning the truth.
-Her compassion and generosity eventually inspired the peddler to change for the better.
+Edla's kindness and compassion inspired the peddler to change, as she hosted him and interceded for him despite knowing the truth.

 ## 20. How does the metaphor of the rattrap serve to highlight the human predicament?
-The world tempts people with riches, joy, shelter, and basic needs like baits in a rattrap.
-The peddler fell for the crofter's thirty kronor, hiding in fear and avoiding the Manor House.
-His peace returned only after he returned the money, escaping the trap of temptation.
+The world lures people with riches and comforts like a rattrap.
+The peddler fell for the crofter's money but found peace only after returning it, freeing himself from the trap of temptation.

 ## 21. The peddler comes out as a person with a subtle sense of humor.
 How does this serve to lighten the seriousness of the theme of the store and also endear him to us?
-The peddler shows a subtle sense of humor with the ironmaster and his daughter after they learn the truth about him.
-Unconcerned about the consequences, he amuses the ironmaster with his rattrap metaphor and sends a humorous letter with a Christmas present to Edla.
-This lightens the story's tone and makes him endearing to the reader.
+The peddler's subtle humor emerges after his truth is revealed.
+He amuses the ironmaster with his rattrap metaphor and sends Edla a witty letter with a Christmas gift, adding charm and lightening the story's tone.